ozgurgundogan/emotion-machine-interview/docs/design.md

 - Cold-start works without any LLM access (embedding model is local, rerank/planner have deterministic fallbacks).
 - Adding LLM credentials only affects rerank/planning; the API surface stays the same.
 - Observability is clear: candidates (with scores) and the resulting plan are returned to the frontend for inspection.
+- Instrumentation and eval are built-in: enable request-level logging via `request_logging_wrapper`, and run the recall harness to capture mismatches for offline review.